daringer/asus-fan/README.md

 ========

 ASUS  fan(s) control kernel module.
-The following Notebooks are supported:
+The following Notebooks should be supported - be aware that it's pre alpha

 Single Fan | Two Fans (NVIDIA)
 -----------|-------------------